-- We make every effort to provide options for both elementary and middle school students.
-Elementary and middle school routes are separate due to differences in school schedules.
+We make every effort to provide options for both lower division(K-4) and upper division students (5-8).
+Lower and upper division routes are separate due to location and school schedules.

 - How can I find out if my child will receive yellow bus service through the DOE?

 For more information on DOE buses, contact the school directly or visit the OPT website: http://www.optnyc.org/parents/information.htm